signalfx/signalfx-agent/README.md

 #### Standalone tar.gz
 For Linux distros without a supported package, we offer the agent bundle as a .tar.gz that can be deployed to the target host.

-INSTRUCTIONS ON HOW TO GET
+This bundle is available for download on the [Github Releases Page](https://github.com/signalfx/signalfx-agent/releases) for each new release.

+To use the bundle, simply

+1) Unarchive it to any directory on the target system you like
+2) Ensure a valid configuration file is available somewhere on the target system
+3) Run the agent by invoking `signalfx-agent/bin/signalfx-agent -config <path to config.yaml>`.

 ### Deployment Tools
 We support the following deployment/configuration management tools to automate the